peteroupc/peteroupc.github.io/randomfunc.md

 - A list, `mu`, which indicates the means to add to each component of the random point. `mu` can be `nothing`, in which case each component will have a mean of zero.
-- A list of lists `cov`, that specifies a _covariance matrix_ (a symmetric positive definite NxN matrix with as many rows and as many columns as components of the random point.)
+- A list of lists `cov`, that specifies a _covariance matrix_ (a symmetric positive definite NxN matrix with as many rows and as many columns as components of the random point).

 For conciseness, the following pseudocode uses `for` loops, defined as follows. `for X=Y to Z; [Statements] ; end` is shorthand for `X = Y; while X <= Z; [Statements]; X = X + 1; end`.